daino3/morningstar_challenge/README.md

 ### MorningStar challenge
+Author: Dain Hall

+Note from author: Implemenation done in both ruby and java.
+Ruby version was to get logic and structure to be translated into Java-based version (first time with Java).

 ### Overview:
 You are to write a program to implement a grocery store / cashier line simulation.
 This program should read input from a file, and print the resulting score to the console.
 (The program should be a console-only program.)
 The program should take a single command line parameter, the name of the input file.